MABtheNightLoner/Gblobal_sales_performance_tracker/README.md

-# Global Sales Performance Tracker
+# Comprehensive Performance Analysis of an Online Retail Store
 Exploring global sales and profit trends alongside customer and product insights...

-## Project Overview
+## Project Description
-The project provides a comprehensive analysis of an online retail store’s performance, focusing on key metrics such as revenue, customer behavior, product performance, geographic distribution, sales trends, pricing, and profitability.
-Over the analysis period, the store generated a total revenue of $9,726,006.95, driven primarily by the United Kingdom, which accounted for the highest number of customers (3,950) and invoices (23,494).
-The store recorded 4,372 unique customers, with a customer retention rate of 69.97% and an average spending of $1,893.53 per customer, indicating strong loyalty and repeat purchase behavior.
+This project presents an in-depth analysis of an online retail store’s operations, focusing on key performance metrics including revenue generation, customer behavior, product performance, geographic distribution, sales trends, pricing, and profitability.
+By examining total revenue, average order value, top-selling and most profitable products, customer retention rates, and country-specific performance, the study identifies core drivers of business success and areas for improvement.
+The analysis also explores monthly and hourly sales patterns, pricing inconsistencies, and the relationship between price and sales volume, providing actionable insights to optimize marketing strategies, inventory management, and customer engagement.
+Overall, the project offers a holistic view of the store’s performance and serves as a strategic tool for informed decision-making.

 ## Data Sources
 The primary dataset used for the analytics is the "Online retail" from Coursera coursework